Ilphu/Ascii-Art-Image-Converter/README.md

 Run `./ascii -h` to show all command line options and use the one that fits your needs.
 Some features are still very a much a work in progress so don't be surprised if something works in a confusing way or doesn't work currently.

+Try `./ascii -l` for my favorite feature if you have a camera connected you your computer.

 ## Examples and Extra Info:

 I have included some demo images in the `Examples` directory and their ascii counter parts.
 These have worked well in my opinion due to high contrast edges which make everything easier to see.